There are several steps you can take as a GSI to minimize the chances of plagiarism among your students.

 - Announce the University’s plagiarism policy in your section syllabus and repeat it when you introduce students to a formal paper assignment.
 A concise statement is on the Library’s page Cite Sources under the heading “What Is Plagiarism?”

-- Have students submit their papers in bCourses and do a Turnitin originality check before they turn in their final draft that you will read and grade.
+- Have students submit their papers in bCourses and do a Turnitin Originality Check before they turn in their final draft that you will read and grade.
 The Turnitin tool can help them double-check whether they have inadvertently incorporated the ideas of other writers without proper attribution.
 Announce that you will also use the Originality Check on the final draft of their papers.
-See Turnitin Instructors Getting Started on the Educational Technology Services’ website for detailed information.
+See Turnitin Instructors Getting Started on the Digital Learning Services’ website for detailed information.

 - Show your students what good writing in your discipline looks like.
 Discuss with them features such as mandatory or standard sections of a paper, what each section is supposed to accomplish within the paper, and ways a good paper uses and credits other writers’ material.